Meet Our Future Leaders

 Stuart Louie (Board Advisor) - Governor, London Drugs

 Stuart is a Director of St. Paul’s Foundation’s Board of Directors and Governor of London Drugs Ltd.

-Leon Ng - President and Founder, LNG Studios
+Leon Ng (Co-Chair) - President and Founder, LNG Studios

 "I love St. Paul's because the hospital is actively embracing the community and working with those who need help the most."